bitcoin-dot-org/Bitcoin.org/_posts/2018-09-14-how-to-translate.md

 Various people across all language teams are coordinators.
 For a number of languages, no active coordinator exists.
-If there are any questions or you want to assist by becoming a coordinator, write one of the Team Leaders.
+If there are any questions or you want to assist by becoming a coordinator, please write one of the team leaders.

 **Responsibilities and Tasks**

-- When additional help is needed: Translating, thereby using translations provided by the glossary if applicable and striving for consistency across strings.
+- Translating and striving for consistency across strings.
-- Oversight on the complete translation efforts for a specific language.
+- Providing oversight on the complete translation efforts for a specific language.
-- Notifying Team Leaders if a resource is ready to be put on the website.
+- Notifying team leaders if a resource is ready to be put on the website.
-- Being a contact person for the Team Leaders.
+- Being a contact person for the team leaders.
 - Being a contact person for all reviewers and translators within a specific language team.
 - Introducing and helping new volunteers.
 - Promoting or demoting users (e.g. promoting a translator to reviewer).
-- Kicking out users that do not behave (e.g. only use Google Translator) or are completely inactive.
+- Removing user that do not follow instructions (e.g. using Google Translate).

 ### Reviewers

 **Responsibilities and Tasks**

-- Translating, thereby using translations provided by the glossary if applicable and striving for consistency across strings.
+- Translating and striving for consistency across strings.
-- Reviewing strings (preferably not your own strings if possible).
+- Reviewing strings (preferably not their own strings if possible).
 - Checking translations for correctness regarding meaning and spelling.
 - Checking for consistency across translations (e.g. is “transaction malleability” translated consistently across all strings?).